stella-ocker/mwprop/README.md

 Plots electron density, DM, and C_n^2 along the line of sight designated by l, b, DM or d, and ndir = 1 or -1 (as with NE2001).
 Also shows the line of sight projected onto the Galactic plane along with spiral arms used in NE2001.

-The code can be downloaded from this repository under /bin/ but can be run from any directory, if `mwprop` is fully installed.
+This code can be run from any directory if `mwprop` is fully installed.
 Outputs are saved to a folder created in the user's working directory.

     >>> Usage:
-    >>> python los_diagnostics.py  l  b  dmd  ndir
+    >>> los_diagnostics.py  l  b  dmd  ndir
     >>> with l, b in deg, dmd = DM (pc/cc) or distance (kpc) for ndir > or < 0
     >>> [same scheme as input to NE2001]